 Benefits of presenting a poster:

-- Your poster abstract will provide you with greater confidence and your work with increased visibility by being published in the NANP conference program as well as on the website.
+- Your poster abstract will provide you with more credibility in your area of expertise and increased visibility since it will be published on the website.

 - Prospective employers view posters as resume boosters and can potentially lead to employment opportunities for the presenter.